About SGS

 Click here to learn more.

-Members of SGS are also eligible to receive significant discounts on the publication fees, if accepted for publication by our newest peer-reviewed, open access journal - Gerontology and Geriatric Medicine (GGM).
-For more information on this journal, please visit: http://journals.sagepub.com/home/ggm.
+Members of SGS are also eligible to receive significant discounts on the publication fees, if accepted for publication by the interdisciplinary, peer-reviewed, open access journal - Sage Open Aging (GGM) For more information on this journal, please visit: https://journals.sagepub.com/home/ggm.

 Additional SGS membership benefits include discounts to the annual conference and exclusive access to the SGS online membership directory.